How to Treat Ankle Fracture

 - the subsequent need for ankle replacement

-Treatment: The ultimate goal is to restore bone alignment and ensure stability in the ankle joint.
-A good orthopedic surgeon will ensure that the broken bones heal as close to perfectly as possible.
+The ultimate goal is to restore bone alignment and ensure stability in the ankle joint.
+A good orthopaedic surgeon will ensure that the broken bones heal as close to perfectly as possible.
 Since a malalignment of even 2mm may lead to arthritis.
 It is easier to heal fractures than treat arthritis.

 Mild ankle breaks that are stable and have no displacement can be managed non-surgically with the help of a splint, leg cast, or walking boot.
 In cases where that is not possible due to the delicate placement of the mild fracture, patients are advised to use crutches to restrict the pressure from weight bearing.
 For serious fractures, where the bones or their fragments become misaligned, surgery is required.